leoncca/Wasteland-2-Weapon-Rebalance/Readme.md

 # Wasteland 2 Weapon Rebalance

+**This changelog is a WiP, the mod changes assault rifles, handguns, machine guns, sniper rifles, shotguns, energy weapons, and bladed weapons, however, the changelog has yet to document all these changes.
+The mod itself, however, is largely complete.
+I can be reached at https://www.reddit.com/user/SniffleMan/**

 This mod is an updated version of the original [Weapon Re-Balance Mod](https://forums.inxile-entertainment.com/viewtopic.php?f=18&t=10719) made to work with the latest version of the Director's Cut.